UniFi Cloud Gateway Ultra Review: A Compact Gateway Worth Considering in 2026

 Budget Alternative

-Swap the U7 Pro for a U7 Lite ($99) to bring the total to ~$347.
+Swap the U7 Pro for a U7 Lite ($99) to bring the total to ~$337.
 You lose the 6 GHz band but keep WiFi 7 performance on 2.4 and 5 GHz.
 For the differences, see our U7 Lite vs U7 Pro comparison.

-Real-World Speed Limits
+What Are the Real-World Speed Limits of the UCG-Ultra?

 - IDS/IPS cap: Threat detection throughput maxes out at 1 Gbps.
 Real-world testing shows ~900–950 Mbps sustained.